A reader's guide · the framework in 300 words · four entry routes

 Where to Start

-This site has grown to hold four novels, a long synthesis essay, two dozen explainer pages, an open-access bibliography of ~150 entries, and a Spanish parallel edition of most of it.
+This site has grown to hold four novels, a long synthesis essay, more than thirty companion essays, an open-access bibliography of ~150 entries, and a Spanish parallel edition of most of it.
 New readers sometimes ask where to enter.
-Three short paths follow — one for each kind of reader who tends to show up.
+Below is the framework in three hundred words, followed by four short paths — one for each kind of reader who tends to show up.
 Pick whichever feels closer to how you already think; the trails meet in the middle.

 If you finished this page and want a vocabulary, the Glossary defines the trilogy's recurring terms (receiver model, field, antenna, chord, Layer 0, phi-tuned, biocybernetic, the augmented architecture, the gift structure) in two or three sentences each.